-The 2022 EIP was an annual cash incentive program adopted by the Committee under the authority of the 2019 OIP.
-The 2022 EIP provided guidelines for the calculation of non-equity incentive-based compensation, subject to Committee oversight and modification.
+The 2023 EIP provided guidelines for the calculation of non-equity incentive-based compensation, subject to Committee oversight and modification.
 At its regular February meeting each year, the Committee considers whether an annual EIP should be continued and, if so, approves the members of the SMG eligible to participate in the EIP and sets incentive levels based on the participant's position, management authority over and accountability for operations or corporate processes, and potential to impact revenue or expenses.

-The 2022 EIP calculated cash incentive awards as a function of the Company's Pre-Tax and OGIR results.
-As in prior years, under the Financially Based Award component of the 2022 EIP, Target Award ("TA") opportunities are established as a percentage of each executive's base salary, and are subject to a Target Multiplier ("TM") that increases or reduces award opportunities based on the Company's ability to exceed, meet, or fail to meet predetermined targets.
-In 2022, the predetermined targets consisted of non-GAAP financial measures of a Pre-Tax earnings target ("Pre-Tax Target"), and an OGIR target ("OGIR Target").
-For the prior year, the targets used to calculate the EIP awards were based on Pre-Tax and total growth in revenue ("TGIR").
-The Company's ability to grow organically is highly dependent on general economic conditions.
-Because those conditions were deemed more reasonable to predict in 2022, the Committee reverted to OGIR goals in the 2022 EIP.
+The 2023 EIP calculated cash incentive awards as a function of the Company's Pre-Tax and OGIR results.
+As in prior years, under the Financially Based Award component of the 2023 EIP, Target Award ("TA") opportunities are established as a percentage of each executive's base salary, and are subject to a Target Multiplier ("TM") that increases or reduces award opportunities based on the Company's ability to exceed, meet, or fail to meet predetermined targets.
+In 2023, the predetermined targets consisted of non-GAAP financial measures of a Pre-Tax income target ("Pre-Tax Target") and an OGIR target ("OGIR Target").

 The Committee is permitted under the terms of the EIP to make adjustments to the targets that would cause them to be characterized as non-GAAP financial measures.
 Seventy percent (70%) of an executive's TA opportunity is dependent on the Company's performance with respect to the Pre-Tax Target and thirty percent (30%) of an executive's TA opportunity is dependent on the Company's performance with respect to the OGIR Target.
-The TA opportunities for members of the SMG, including the Named Executive Officers, assuming the Company's final adjusted Pre-Tax results coincide with the Pre-Tax Target and revenue growth results coincide with the OGIR Target, range from 15% to 81% of base salary.
+The TA opportunities for members of the SMG, including the Named Executive Officers, assuming the Company's final Pre-Tax results coincide with the Pre-Tax Target and revenue growth results coincide with the OGIR Target, range from 48% to 90% of base salary.

 The TM range for the Pre-Tax Target may reduce the awards to 0% or increase the awards to 200% of the Pre-Tax Target-related portion of an executive's bonus opportunity.
 The TM range for the OGIR Target may reduce the awards to 0% or increase the awards to 200% of the OGIR Target-related portion of an executive's bonus opportunity.
-For fiscal year 2022, 100% of each Named Executive Officer's financially-based EIP award was calculated as a function of corporate financial objectives relating to Pre-Tax Targets and OGIR Targets.
+For fiscal year 2023, 100% of each Named Executive Officer's financially-based EIP award was calculated as a function of corporate financial objectives relating to Pre-Tax Targets and OGIR Targets.

-The 2022 EIP also contained an additional IPA component, under which each member of the SMG, including the Named Executive Officers, could have earned an additional award, ranging from 25-30% of the executive's base TA based on individual performance.
+The 2023 EIP also contained an additional IPA component, under which each member of the SMG, including the Named Executive Officers, could have earned an additional award, ranging from 25-30% of the executive's base TA based on individual performance.
 The range of potential IPA for each individual depended in part upon the position and relative responsibility of each member of the SMG.
-The Compensation Committee determined that a predetermined percentage of the Base TA of the SMG should be granted to them if they are determined to achieve financial and certain non-financial goals set jointly by the CEO and the Compensation Committee.
-Under the 2022 EIP, the Committee again determined that the CEO's IPA percentage of Base TA should be 30%, and the IPA percentage of Base TA for each remaining member of the SMG, including the Named Executive Officers should be 25%.
+The Compensation Committee determined that a predetermined percentage of the Base TA of the SMG should be granted to them if they are determined to achieve financial and certain non-financial goals set jointly by the CEO and the Compensation

+Committee.
+Under the 2023 EIP, the Committee again determined that the CEO's IPA percentage of Base TA should be 30%, and the IPA percentage of Base TA for each remaining member of the SMG, including the other Named Executive Officers, should be 25%.